 Regardless of the population or the intention for their use, these products may lead to long-term health concerns.
 For instance, respiratory and cardiovascular effects and severe respiratory illness have been connected to the use of vaping products that contain tetrahydrocannabinol (THC) and the solvent vitamin E acetate.5,6 E-cigarette or vaping product-use-associated lung injury (EVALI) has been observed in hundreds of events, with about 20% of the cases occurring in people under the age of 18.9 EVALI consists of generalized cardiovascular, gastrointestinal (GI), and respiratory symptoms such as:

 |Chest pain||Nausea/vomiting||Dyspnea||Weight loss|

 |Pleuritic chest pain||Abdominal pain||Tachypnea||Dizziness|

-Although the evidence appears to be limited on cardiovascular outcomes associated with ENDS, the National Health Intervention Study (NHIS) exhibited a two-fold risk of myocardial infarction (MI) with daily use and also an increase in odds for coronary artery disease (CAD), stroke, and angina.1 Dual users showed a higher incidence of MI, angina, and CAD with a triple risk for stroke.1
+Although the evidence appears to be limited on vaping and cardiovascular disease, the National Health Intervention Study (NHIS) exhibited a two-fold risk of myocardial infarction (MI) with daily use and also an increase in odds for coronary artery disease (CAD), stroke, and angina.1 Dual users showed a higher incidence of MI, angina, and CAD with a triple risk for stroke.1

 Smoking and Vaping Cessation